‘Hallmoor school provides the confidence and competence to maximise the living of independent lives’.

 - promote physically and mentally healthy lifestyles

-We have four phases Primary (EYFS, Key Stage 1 and 2), Middle School (Key Stage 3), Upper School (Key Stage 4) and Sixth Form.
-In order that we prepare our pupils for adulthood, we tailor learning to the needs of our pupils through three distinct curriculum pathways.
-These run throughout each phase; EHC plans, and academic outcomes inform and personalise the pathway followed by each pupil.
-Short and long term EHC targets are explicitly linked to teaching and learning, and career action plans enabling pupils to form clear aspirational goals for their lives.
+We have four phases Primary (EYFS, Key Stage 1 and 2), Key Stage 3, Key Stage 4 and Sixth Form.
+In order to prepare our pupils for adulthood, we tailor learning to the needs of our pupils through three distinct curriculum pathways: Formal, Bridge and Semi-Formal.
+These run throughout each phase; EHC plans and academic outcomes inform the pathway followed by each pupil.
+Short and long-term EHC targets are explicitly linked to teaching and learning, and career action plans, enabling pupils to form clear aspirational goals for their lives.